S7 EAL Level 3

 - Changing timer, counter values online.

-- Making minor mods online and offline.
+- Making minor modifications online and offline.

 - Check or create a VAT table to establish parameter status.